MuMUR : Multilingual Multimodal Universal Retrieval: MuMUR : Multilingual Multimodal Universal Retrieval

-Given a video $V$, we consider uniformly sampled clips $C \in R^{N_{v} \times H \times W \times 3}$ where $N_{v}$ is the number of frames, $H$ and $W$ are the spatial dimensions of a RGB frame.
+Given a visual input $V$, we consider uniformly sampled clips $C \in R^{N_{v} \times H \times W \times 3}$ where $N_{v}$ is the number of frames (1 for images), $H$ and $W$ are the spatial dimensions of a RGB frame.
 We then use a pretrained CLIP-ViT image encoder \cite{radford2021learning} to extract the frame embeddings $F_{v} \in R^{N_{v} \times D_{v}}$ where $D_{v}$ denotes the dimensions of the frame embeddings.
 The frame embeddings are concatenated to obtain the final representation for the video $V$.